learningworks/moodle-local_pages/README.md

 Pages created can be publicly accessed.
 To restrict access to a page, set the pages permissions to match that of a specific user type.

+-- Updated to make each page in the sidebar have an info icon next to it.